 - Chapbooks, up to 40 pages in length, $225

 - Full-length collections, up to 80 pages in length, $350

 All manuscripts should be formatted in 12-point font.
-The deadline to submit work for this consultation program is January 31.
-Marcela will complete her work and respond to all participants by February 28.
-Space in this program is limited, so please be sure to submit your work soon!
+The deadline to submit work for this consultation program is September 30.
+Marcela will complete her work and respond to all participants by October 31.

 Marcela's Statement of Purpose